loveencounterflow/intertext-splitlines/README.md

 ### One-Off Call

-In case you have one or more buffers with textual content, the simplest way to use InterText SplitLines is to use the `splitlines()` method which will return a list of strings, each representing one line.
-To
+In case you have one or more buffers with textual content, the simplest way to use InterText SplitLines is to use the `splitlines()` method which will return a list of strings, each representing one line:

 ```coffee